ICRA-2020/subt_reference_datasets/README.md

 "bag" : Non-optional argument, specify the bag file to open for this run.
 This should be specified as a relative path to where CWD where roslaunch is started (it is composed with PWD)

+"rviz" : Boolean parameter determining whether to launch the bag in a separate xterm window and launch RViz or to run everything in the current terminal and not launch RViz.

-"name" : Default "chinook" matches robot name used in dataset collection.
+"name" : Default "chinook", "sherman", or "uav" matches robot name used in dataset collection.

 "reproject" : Optionally reproject ouster point cloud using new settings.
 We may provide our ouster projection node at a later date; otherwise, the user may substitute their own or find another alternative.